rocioacost/acklenavenue.github.io/_job_openings/2019-05-14-software-developer-hourly-half-time.md

 location: Remote - Honduras
 time: Half-Time / Hourly
 description: >-
-  We are looking for a Software Developer who will assist us with design, development, and implementation of software solutions.
-Your duties will include planning, writing code, testing, and documenting functionality.
-You should be able to build high-quality, innovative and fully performing software in compliance with Acklen Avenue's coding standards and development practices.
+  We are looking hire Software developers to work half time and who will assist us with design, development, and implementation of software solutions.

+  Acklen Avenue is a leading custom software development in Nashville, Tennessee.

 responsibilities:
   - 'Organize full lifecycle software development '
   - 'Prepare specifications and determine operational feasibility '